vacp2p/rfc/waku.md

 Packet codes `0x00` and `0x01` are already used in all Waku / Whisper versions.

 Packet code `0x02` will be necessary for the future development of Whisper.
-It will provide possiblitity to adjust the PoW requirement in real time.
+It will provide possibility to adjust the PoW requirement in real time.
 It is better to allow the network to govern itself, rather than hardcode any specific value for minimal PoW requirement.

 Packet code `0x03` will be necessary for scalability of the network.
 In case of too much traffic, the nodes will be able to request and receive only the messages they are interested in.